Concrete Slab ( Modeling > F2 > Concrete > " Concrete Slab" )

 • A slab layout is a closed layout.
 All layout points must be in the same plane.
 See to add a concrete slab layout .

-• The ability to add and edit concrete slabs is enabled for all SDS2 Detailing users without your having to purchase a special concrete license.
+• The ability to add and edit concrete slabs is enabled for all SDS2 users without your having to purchase a special concrete license.

 The Concrete Slab Edit window :